gucio321/giu-animations/README.md

 ### Easing

-There are some extra ways of playing animation flow:
+These are some additional ways of controlling the flow of animation:

 ```go
 const (